TheRealVira/Project-Orion/README.md

 1. **Login**: Use the default admin credentials or create a new account
 2. **Create Users**: Navigate to the "Users" tab and add team members
 3. **Create Teams**: Go to "Teams" tab and organize users into teams
+4. **Configure SLAs**: Set up SLA targets for each team (optional, defaults provided)
-4. **Schedule Assignments**: Use the "Calendar" tab to assign on-call duties
+5. **Schedule Assignments**: Use the "Calendar" tab to assign on-call duties
-5. **Track Incidents**: Switch to "Incidents" tab to manage ongoing issues
+6. **Track Incidents**: Switch to "Incidents" tab to manage ongoing issues
+7. **Monitor SLAs**: Check "SLA" tab for real-time SLA compliance and trend analysis
-6. **Setup Shadows**: Use "Shadows" tab to pair experienced members with new ones
+8. **Setup Shadows**: Use "Shadows" tab to pair experienced members with new ones
-7. **View Analytics**: Check "Analytics" tab for workload distribution insights
+9. **View Analytics**: Check "Analytics" tab for workload distribution insights

 ## Webhook Integration